Carol Litchfield

-Carol Ann Darlene Litchfield (née Ross; October 10, 1936 – April 3, 2012) was an American microbiologist whose research focused on halophile organisms.
-Litchfield joined George Mason University's biology department in 1993, serving as a research professor between 2005 and 2010 in the Department of Environmental Science and Policy.
+Carol Ann Darlene Litchfield (née Ross; October 10, 1936 – April 3, 2012) was an American microbiologist whose research focused on extremophile organisms, specifically halophiles.
+Carol Litchfield joined George Mason University's biology department in 1993, and was a research professor at the Department of Environmental Science and Policy from 2005 and 2010.

 Early life and education

 Litchfield was born to Donald and Melba Ross on October 10, 1936.
 An avid fan of the Cincinnati Reds baseball team, Litchfield played softball throughout her childhood.
 She attended the University of Cincinnati, earning her Bachelor of Science in medical technology and Master of Science in microbiology.

 After a few years of working as a research scientist at Texas A&M University, Litchfield enrolled in the university's organic chemistry PhD program.
 At that time, women were only allowed to attend Texas A&M if they were the wife of a student or employee, so she relied on her husband's employment in the biology department.
 Litchfield completed her postdoctoral studies in marine science at Bangor University.